 - Independent studies are granted to nondegree students under only exceptional circumstances.

 Many departments offer students the opportunity to serve as teaching assistants, for which academic credit is awarded.
 Serving as a teaching assistant affords a student the opportunity to understand the materials of a course or of a laboratory from the perspective of the teacher.
 The course number 335 designates this type of study.

 - A total of 4 credits of Teaching Assistantship may be counted toward the degree.
 The course may be taken for 1-3 credits and may be repeated at the discretion of the department.
 Departments have the right to limit the number of credits granted per semester and may or may not allow students to repeat the course.

 - As a general guideline, a student should work at least three hours per week for each credit granted in the assistantship.

 Attendance and Absence

 The College does not set a maximum number of absences permissible in any course.
 Individual faculty members have the prerogative to establish a maximum number of absences at the beginning of the semester, and are encouraged to include a written statement of their attendance policy on the course syllabus.
-Instructors may refuse students permission to make up work missed through absence not caused by illness or emergency.
 Students accept full responsibility for seeing that work does not suffer from excessive absence.

 The College recognizes that there are other justifiable reasons for class absence: observance of religious holidays or participation as a representative of the College in athletic contests or cultural performances.
 Such absences are acceptable only if previous absences are not excessive and if the student has made arrangements with the instructor, prior to the day of the absence, for the work missed.